Camping food: Common ingredients

 The final type of ingredients available to campers are those that are typically found in the grocery store.
 Some examples of these types of food are polenta, grits, quick-cooking pasta (such as angel hair pasta), ramen, instant potatoes, dried soups, jerky and pouch meats such as tuna, Spam or salmon.

-When using these common ingredients, campers often repackage them to reduce packaging or combine them into a meal-ready package, therefore reducing prep-time at camp.
-The main requirement that campers look for in these types of ingredients is the cook-time with 20 minutes being the longest amount of cook-time that most campers will tolerate.
+When using these common ingredients, campers often repackage them to reduce packaging or combine them into a meal-ready package, therefore reducing prep time at camp.
+The main requirement that campers look for in these types of ingredients is the cooking time with 20 minutes being the longest amount of cook time that most campers will tolerate.

 Backcountry cooking methods

 Camping stoves and cookware

 There is a large variety of camping stoves on the market ranging in specialty from being extremely lightweight to focusing on using very little fuel.
 The majority of campers rely on a stove for their cooking needs as they boast several advantages over cooking over a campfire.
 Since most camping stoves have an adjustable heat source, they can be much easier to use than a campfire.
-The ability to quickly adjust the flame to reduce your pot from a boil to a simmer, for example, is considered invaluable to many campers.
+The ability to quickly adjust the flame to reduce from a boil to a simmer, for example, is considered invaluable to many campers.
 Campfires can take a long time to start and get to a point where they are suitable for cooking over.
-Since a cook-stove can be ready in minutes, this is an advantage for many campers.
+Since a cookstove can be ready in minutes, this is an advantage for many campers.
 While butane is the most commonly used fuel for camping stoves, propane is preferred in winter as it has a lower boiling point.
 Many types of cookware exist for outdoor cooking.

 Campfire

-Wilderness areas can often have a burn-ban, prohibiting people from starting a fire.
-If a camper were to rely on the campfire method as their only source for cooking heat, they could find themselves in an unlucky situation.
+Wilderness areas can often have a burn ban, prohibiting people from starting a fire.
+If a camper were to rely on the campfire method as their only source of cooking heat, they could find themselves in an unlucky situation.
 Cooking over a campfire can lead to pots and pans darkened with soot.
 Soot can be extremely difficult to remove and, if left on the pan, can easily rub off onto clothing or the inside of the backpack.
-Campers have discovered methods of preventing this problem, such as coating the pans with cooking oil, to make the soot easier to remove.

 Campers relying on the use of a campfire do not have to carry the extra weight of a cook stove and may rely on a campfire to reduce their pack weight.
-Campfires provide a great amount of warmth while cook stoves provide none.
+Campfires provide a great amount of warmth while cookstoves provide none.
 On cold days, a campfire is often welcome.
 Leave No Trace discourages the use of a campfire as a source of heat.
 Campers making a campfire in the same location time after time can deplete the available wood in the area, which impacts the natural habitat of the animals.
 Campers are also more likely to inadvertently leave food scraps around the fire pit, which could attract animals.